-- Healthy and Active Before 5 models healthy practices by having our own Healthy Food and Beverage Policy.
-When we hold meetings where food is served we make sure to have lots of whole grains and fresh produce.
+- Healthy & Active Before 5 models healthy practices by having our own Healthy Food & Beverage Policy.
+We serve a variety of whole grains and fresh produce at meetings and events where food is offered to attendees.
 We minimize sugars and fats, and we never serve sugar-sweetened beverages!
 Our policy is presented to caterers and we ask them to follow the MyPlate recommended standards.

-- Center for Human Development Food and Beverage Policy at promotes age-appropriate serving sizes.
+- Center for Human Development Healthy Food & Beverage Policy promotes age-appropriate serving sizes.
 The costs of soda and sugar-sweetened beverages are no longer reimbursable expenses.

-- Weigh of Life Food and Beverage Policies(2) whenever possible, will only serve water out of pitchers.
+- Weigh of Life Healthy Food & Beverage Policy(2) whenever possible, only serve water out of pitchers.
 While making available healthy foods, they pledge to only support fundraising events that adhere to their healthy food policy.

 - Contra Costa Health Services 100% Healthy Vending has established guidelines that require all on-site vending machines to be 100% healthy.
 Snack and beverage machines will contain only low calorie and low sugar sweetened choices!
 Read more

 - Monument Impact Healthy Food Policy In addition to adopting a healthy food policy, Monument Impact will be providing healthy eating training to clients and their families.

 - Delta First 5 Center Nutrition Policy has committed to serving healthier foods to their children.
 However, in the event that a sweet will be served, a healthy alternative will be provided and parents will be notified of the sugar content.